 Spiders are often seen, but not as often identified.
 A couple of the more conspicuous ones include the flower spider (Misumena vaita), which looks like a small crab and hangs out in flowers.
 It can change colors to match its surroundings so that when an insect, often a bee, lands on the flower it can attack and eat.
 The red-backed jumping spider (Phidippus johnsoni) is found at Point Reyes and even included in a state-wide study.
 They are black with red spots on their abdomen and they jump like their name implies.
 If you see a beautiful web, check the middle for Cyclosa conica.
 This classic-looking spider decorates its web with dead victims to hide amongst as camouflage.

 As you can see, Point Reyes National Seashore provides habitat to a large variety of arthropods.
 Keep your eyes open and point them down once in a while!

 Text by Kristen Truchinski

-From 2006 to 2009, Pacific Coast Science and Learning Center (PCSLC) communication interns assisted scientists conducting research through the PCSLC and the San Francisco Bay Area Inventory & Monitoring Network to produce a series of Resource Project Summaries, one of which was about the Myrtle's silverspot butterfly at Point Reyes.
-These two-page summaries provide information about the questions that the researchers hoped to answer, details about the project and methods, and the results of the research projects in a way that is easy to understand.
+From 2006 to 2018, Point Reyes National Seashore and Pacific Coast Science and Learning Center (PCSLC) staff and communication interns assisted scientists conducting research through the PCSLC and the San Francisco Bay Area Inventory & Monitoring Network to produce a series of Resource Project Summaries, one of which was about the Myrtle's silverspot butterfly at Point Reyes.
+These one- to eight-page summaries provide information about the questions that the researchers hoped to answer, details about the project and methods, and the results of the research projects in a way that is easy to understand.